Apply current technologies to meet the challenges of today while creating new technologies that meet the challenges of tomorrow.

 Cyber Security Concentration

-- Identify the risks an organization faces due to cyber threats, and recommend steps to take to combat those risks.
+In this concentration you will learn how to identify the risks an organization faces due to cyber threats, and recommend steps to combat those risks.

 - Create new responses to emerging cyber security problems to enable response to new attacks as they evolve.